 Études Chinoises accepts reviews of books in Chinese and will in future review special issues of academic journals.

 Agreeing to write a book review for Études Chinoises means that you have not already reviewed the same work for another journal and will not review it in the future for another journal.

 Please respect the deadlines imposed by the editors of the journal, who will notify you when the review copy is sent, the deadline generally being three months after the delivery of the work to be reviewed.
-The maximum length of a book review is 12,000 characters, including footnotes and spaces.
+The maximum length of a book review is 12,000 characters, including spaces.